icdevs/Icdevs_mainsite/_posts/2022-03-25-QuickStart Dapp - Scaling With Canisters.md

 Reach Goal 2: Provide a security interface such that secondary canisters can hold private data from many users but only deliver requests to authorized requesters.
 Attempt to use as few inter-canister calls as possible.

+Your application can be written in either motoko or rust.
+Further, a motoko and rust version can be submitted as seperate entries by the same person/team.

+The code must be opensourced using the [MIT License](https://opensource.org/licenses/MIT).

 ## To submit for this bounty you should:

 Create a github repo with your sample application and post the link to either the (dev forum post)[] or the (ICDevs.org dscvr portal)[https://h5aet-waaaa-aaaab-qaamq-cai.raw.ic0.app/p/icdevs].